-Information on signal levels is provided in the data sheet.
+Information on signal levels is provided in the data sheet and on the instrument, next to the connector.
 Keep the signal levels within the specified ranges to avoid damage to the R&S ZNLE and connected devices.

-4 Instrument Tour
+4 Instrument tour

-4.1 Front Panel View
+4.1 Front panel view